-For many people the first movie of the festival was a childhood gem: The Neverending Story with music from Klaus Doldinger.
+For many people, the first movie of the festival was a childhood gem: The Neverending Story with music from Klaus Doldinger.
 If you know a bit about the movie and the music, the first thing that will pop into your mind is: “Did Giorgio Moroder not co-write some music?”
-Well he did for the American version, but we were treated with the original German movie that evening.
+Well, he did for the American version, but we were treated to the original German movie that evening.
 The film screening with live music would be a world premiere.

 Overall, this film screening was very well executed.
 The screen was great and the orchestra and choir performed very well.
 The awesome end title part with Doldinger and all the other musicians will stay in my mind for a long time.

 Where and when: Krakow, Poland – May 18th, 2017 during the Film Music Festival